What is 60 of 70? Deconstructing Percentages and Fractions

 60 ÷ 10 = 6 70 ÷ 10 = 7

-Therefore, the simplified fraction is 6/7.
-This means that 60 out of 70 is equivalent to 6 out of 7.
+Which means, the simplified fraction is 6/7.
+What this tells us is 60 out of 70 is equivalent to 6 out of 7.
 This simplified fraction represents the same proportion but is easier to work with.

 Method 2: Converting to a Percentage

 Converting the fraction to a percentage provides another way to understand the proportion.
-A percentage expresses a fraction as a portion of 100.
+Which means a percentage expresses a fraction as a portion of 100.
 To convert a fraction to a percentage, we divide the numerator by the denominator and multiply by 100%.

 (60 ÷ 70) × 100% = 0.857142857 × 100% ≈ 85.71%